doritoes/ipdice.com/6_Regions.md

 - eu-central-1 (Frankfurt)

 ## Steps
-1. Create Secret for the Repository in the addtional regions
+1. Create Secret for the Repository in the additional regions
 2. Create ECR repository in the new regions
 3. Configure the AWI CLI for the region, tag & push the image to the ECR; repeat each region
 4. Create VPC in the addional regions